 Anne Simon spent four years as the head of Wildwood Elementary School.
 She is also the former dean of the Middle School at Crossroads School in Santa Monica, where her daughter is a graduate of the high school.
 She has more than 30 years as a private school educator in Los Angeles and nationally.
 After eight years at The Hill School in Middleburg, VA, Anne retired in 2011 as head of the Hunter McGuire Lower School at Stuart Hall in Verona, VA.
 Anne is married to Lee Simon, Christina’s father who is an award winning retired teacher.
 Anne received her Master’s Degree in Education from Columbia University.
 She is the mother of two children and the grandmother of four, soon to be five, grandchildren.
 Anne and Lee have also foster parented twenty children over the past 12 years.

 Porcha Dodson is the former admissions assistant at St. James Episcopal School in L.A, reporting to the admissions director.
 Porcha spent five years as a teaching partner and director of diversity at the Curtis School in Bel Air.
 She is the founder and president of Project Knapsack, Inc. www.projectknapsack.org, a non-profit organization that partners students in the U.S. with pen pals in Africa and provides school supplies to students in developing countries.
 Porcha has a B.S. degree in Arts Management from Shenandoah Conservatory in Winchester, VA.
 She is working on a Master’s Degree in Education with a multiple subject teaching credential at California State University Northridge.
 Last year, Porcha was a speaker at the California Association of Independent Schools regional meeting held at Campbell Hall School.
-Porcha lives in Sherman Oaks, CA.
+Porcha lives in West LA.